 Success of DevOps introduced various subsets like :

-In a system, when any features that being introduced and its benefits could be small to medium and to customers changes could be invisible to visible but when it breaks, if the side-effects are severe and clearly visible thats a fragile system.
+In a system, when any features are being introduced and its benefits could be, from small to medium and to customers changes could be invisible to visible but when it breaks, if the side-effects are severe and clearly visible thats a fragile system.
 Banking systems or any systems having large number of customers and when being essential to society should be exact opposite of fragile, it should be between robust and durable but not too robust or durable.

 One of the reasons, that production failures happen could be, developers have less visibility of production systems in monitoring and handling incidents.